-C. Power Installed Foundation.
+2.03.
+Power Installed Foundation.

-- 1. All power installed foundations shall be provided by the lowa DOT. - 2.
-Coordinate with the Engineer the time to accept the power installed foundations from the Iowa DOT Maintenance Garage in Coralville, Iowa.
+All power installed foundations shall be provided by the Iowa DOT.

+The Contractor shall coordinate with the Engineer the time for the Contractor to accept the power installed foundations from the Iowa DOT Maintenance Garage in Coralville, Iowa, and deliver the power installed foundations to the field for installation or to the Contractor's construction yard for storage.